Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors

 Bayesian approaches are appealing because they provide natural uncertainty quantification through the posterior distribution.
-However, implementing Bayesian models for mixed-type multivariate regression has historically been challenging, especially if $p$ is moderate or large.
+However, it has historically been challenging to implement Bayesian models for mixed-type multivariate regression, especially if $p$ is moderate or large.
 Several Bayesian computational tools, such as integrated nested Laplace approximation (INLA) \citep{RueINLA2009} and Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc} are only appropriate for small $p$ \cite{BradleyBA2022}.
 Other Bayesian approaches require inefficient rejection samplers or Metropolis-Hastings (MH) algorithms that are difficult to tune \citep{BradleyBA2022}.
 To address these challenges, \cite{WagnerTuchler2010} proposed to use mixtures of normal distributions to approximate the residual errors for logistic and log-linear models with shared random effects.
 These approximations permit closed-form Gibbs sampling updates, but the subsequent algorithm is no longer exact.
 Recently, \cite{BradleyBA2022} introduced a hierarchical generalized transformation model where the mixed-typed responses are first transformed to continuous variables and then an exact Gibbs sampler is applied to the transformed responses.
 While this alleviates some computational difficulties, the regression coefficients may be less interpretable since the transformation changes the scale of the original responses.

 In this paper, we develop a new approach for mixed-type multivariate Bayesian regression based on P\'{o}lya–gamma (PG) augmented latent variables \citep{polson2013bayesian}.
 All of the conditional distributions in our model are tractable.
 Thus, our method can be implemented with an exact Gibbs sampling algorithm, and no transformations of the responses or approximations for residual error terms are required to fit it.
-While PG data augmentation (PGDA) \citep{polson2013bayesian} has been widely used for \textit{univariate} Bayesian regression models with discrete responses, PGDA has surprisingly been overlooked for Bayesian analysis of \textit{mixed-type multivariate} data.
+While PG data augmentation (PGDA) \citep{he2024framework, polson2013bayesian} has been widely used for \textit{univariate} Bayesian regression models with discrete responses, PGDA has surprisingly been overlooked for Bayesian analysis of \textit{mixed-type multivariate} data.
 A strength of our proposed method is its simplicity and the fact that it allows for exact Markov chain Monte Carlo (MCMC) sampling from the posterior without transforming the data \cite{BradleyBA2022}.